The kubelet needs to preserve node stability when available compute resources

 To protect against this oscillation, the following flag is defined to control how

-must wait before transitioning out of a pressure condition.
+long the kubelet must wait before transitioning out of a pressure condition.

-is the duration for which the kubelet
+eviction-pressure-transition-period is the duration for which the kubelet has

-would ensure that it has not observed an eviction threshold being met
+to wait before transitioning out of an eviction pressure condition.The kubelet would ensure that it has not observed an eviction threshold being met

 for the specified pressure condition for the period specified before toggling the

-condition back to false
+condition back to false.

 If an eviction threshold has been met and the grace period has passed,

-will initiate the process of reclaiming the pressured resource
+the kubelet will initiate the process of reclaiming the pressured resource

 until it has observed the signal has gone below its defined threshold.

-attempts to reclaim node level resources prior to evicting end-user pods.
+The kubelet attempts to reclaim node level resources prior to evicting end-user pods.
 If

-reclaims node level resources differently if the
+disk pressure is observed, the kubelet reclaims node level resources differently if the

-machine has a dedicated imagefs
+machine has a dedicated imagefs configured for the container runtime.

-is unable to reclaim sufficient resource on the node,
+If the kubelet is unable to reclaim sufficient resource on the node,

 it will begin evicting pods.